oram79/GameStoreSystem/README.md

-## Game store system that allows users to browse and buy games, Program has Junit testing
+## Game store system that allows users to purchase games from the store listing, Program is backed by Junit testing